siddhartha77/BitRefresh/README.md

 # BitRefresh
-Refresh the screen in Classic Mac OS.
+FKEY to refresh the screen in Classic Mac OS.

 # Installation
 The program is an FKEY.
 To install: